tkurki/signalk-to-influxdb/README.md

 A quick way to get started / try things out / set things up for development is to start InfluxDb and Grafana with`docker-compose up`.
 Then you need to configure the plugin to write to localhost:8086 and [Grafana](http://localhost:3001/) to use InfluxDb data.

-For a real world setup you probably want to install these locally.
+For a real world setup you probably want to install these locally, see for example [Seabits step by step instructions](https://seabits.com/set-up-signal-k-and-grafana-on-raspberry-pi-with-pican-m-nmea-2000-board/).